RubenFontes/node-compress-images/README.md

 ## Install

 After cloning the repository, enter the root directory of the folder and from the terminal type: npm init.
-This command will download all modules and packages from the project.

 ```bash
 $ npm init
 ```
+This command will download all modules and packages from the project

 ## To compress